Save $10,000 in One Year

 A budget is not supposed to make you miserable.
 The best budget is not the most extreme one.
 It is the one you can actually follow long enough to change your results.

 Every paycheck should already know where it is going before the month drifts away.
-Bills, groceries, transportation, debt, savings, and a small amount of personal freedom all need a place.
+Bills, groceries, transportation, debt, savings, and personal spending all need a place.

-If saving only happens with whatever is left at the end of the month, it becomes weak and inconsistent.
-A stronger approach is to place savings directly inside the budget as a non-negotiable category.
+If saving only happens with whatever is left, it becomes weak and inconsistent.
+Put savings inside the budget as a required category.

 If you pretend you will suddenly stop spending on everything fun, the plan usually collapses.
-A smart budget leaves room for life, but puts firm limits around it.
+A smart budget leaves room for life with limits.

-A simple way to think about it: your budget should feel intentional, not punishing.
-If it feels like a punishment, you will probably rebel against it later.
+Your budget should feel intentional, not punishing.
+If it feels like punishment, you will probably rebel against it later.

-This is one of the most important personal finance rules for a reason.
 Most people try to save at the end of the month.
-Smart savers flip that order and save first.
+Smart savers flip the order and save first.

-The logic is simple.
 If you wait to see what is left over, spending usually expands to fill the space.
-But if the savings leave your checking account early, your lifestyle adapts to what remains.
+But if savings leave your checking account early, your lifestyle adapts to what remains.

 - Open a separate savings account for this goal.